-- If the gas reading does not show any increase when the gas is applied, the sensor is probably expired or the test gas has a concentration of zero CO.
-Check the hose connections to assure that gas is flowing into the sensor chamber. - 2.
-Check to make sure the calibration gas being used matches the gas indicated on the display of the monitor during the calibration countdown.
-Using a different concentration of calibration gas than is being shown on the display will result in a failure to calibrate (error protection).
-Also, make sure that the gas being used has not reached the expiration date or is very low in pressure.
+1.If the gas reading does not show any increase when the gas is applied, the sensor is probably expired or the test gas has a concentration of zero CO.
+Check the hose connections to be sure that gas is flowing into the sensor chamber.

+2.If the reading is close to 20, a zero calibration procedure with known zero gas will probably correct the problem.
+If the unit was zeroed with more than 2 ppm of CO, the calibration will fail when 20 ppm test gas is applied.